spacelift-io/user-documentation/docs/product/administration/install.md

 - `database.delete_protection_enabled` - **only for Spacelift-managed databases**.
 Whether to enable deletion protection for the database (defaults to `true`).
 Note: `uninstall.sh` script will disable this option before deleting the database.
 Leave it empty for self-managed databases.
 - `database.instance_class` - **only for Spacelift-managed databases**.
 The instance class of the database (defaults to `db.t4g.large`).
 Leave it empty for self-managed databases.
 - `database.connection_string_ssm_arn` - **only for self-managed databases**.
 The ARN of the SSM parameter that stores the connection string to the database.
 Leave it empty for Spacelift-managed databases.
+- `database.connection_string_ssm_kms_arn` - **only for self-managed databases**.
+The ARN of the KMS key used to encrypt the SSM parameter.
+Leave it empty for Spacelift-managed databases.

 ###### Self-managed database